-Given the increasing diversity of micromobility devices; the capability of some e-bikes to operate across various classes with the flick of a switch, and the difficulty in distinguishing e-bikes from conventional bicycles, it becomes essential to establish regulations based on mass, speed and emissions.
-This policy would stipulate that all bike lanes and shared use pathways maintain a speed limit of 15 mph and a impose a vehicle weight limit of 100 pounds.
-Addionally, the policy would mandate that all vehicles adhere to emission-free standards.
-On shared use paths, it should be mandatory for all micromobility devices to yeild the right of way to pedestrains.
+Given the increasing diversity of micromobility devices; the capability of some e-bikes to operate across various classes with the flick of a switch, and the difficulty in distinguishing e-bikes from conventional bicycles, it becomes essential to establish regulations based on mass, speed, and emissions.
+This policy would stipulate that all bike lanes and shared use pathways maintain a speed limit of 15 mph and impose a vehicle weight limit of 100 pounds.
+Additionally, the policy would mandate that all vehicles adhere to emission-free standards.
+On shared use paths, it should be mandatory for all micromobility devices to yield the right of way to pedestrians.
+Furthermore, a policy regarding proper use and storage may be beneficial, and it is recommended to evaluate existing ordinances regarding battery safety, storage, and charging to ensure public safety and address any potential hazards.